cabhara/cabhara.github.io/expenses.md

-## This can be your internal website page / project page
+## Expenses

-**Expenses:** Are you spending too much?
+Are you spending too much?
 Do you want to be able to track what you are spending on particular categories?

 ### 1. What do I do with the app?